arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 - actively seek out opportunities to develop the skills of other developers
 - pair with other developers whenever possible to complete feature tickets
+- record who you paired with and what was discussed on the relevant Jira ticket

 **Coaching**